Kawai loves to learn new things and explore ways just to make life taste and feel a little better.

 Adding That Last Bit of Extra Flavor

-You can easy purchase coffee syrups from coffee shops (e.g. Starbucks sell a wide variety of flavors) or online.
+You can easily purchase coffee syrups from coffee shops (e.g. Starbucks sell a wide variety of flavors) or online.

 Fragrance of the coffee.